return to homepage

 Pricing garage sale items shouldn’t be too painful at all.
 However, you’re going to have to realize that you’re probably not going to get as much as you’d like for whatever it is you’re parting ways with.
 Understanding this is an important part of planning a garage sale so you don’t get frustrated by it.
 A sure-fire garage sale pricing guide doesn’t exist because of the location, variety, age, and condition of stuff that people sell.
 If you’re just not sure where to begin on pricing garage sale items, then see what similar items are selling for on craigslist.com, and/or visit several other garage sales to get a good idea of how much to list your stuff for.

 Remember, you want to get rid of it in the first place, so don’t list it too high to begin with.
-Most garage sale goers are bargain hunters and they’ll go to the next sale if youre prices are too high.
+Most garage sale goers are bargain hunters and they’ll go to the next sale if your prices are too high.
 So, aside from actually planning a garage sale and pricing garage sale items, the true way to have a successful garage sale is by creating an atmosphere beneficial to the buyers.
-Ok, I’m not talking about candles, a live jazz band, and martinis, but more on the lines of giving the buyer something they’re not getting from other sales...
+Ok, I’m not talking about candles, a live jazz band, and martinis, but more on the lines of giving the buyer something they’re not getting from other sales.

 First off, clean everything up.
 Wipe away the cobwebs from everything you’re selling.
 Buyers are more attracted to things that look good.
 Make sure everything is tagged.
 Don’t force the buyer to search for the price or they might go search at someone else’s sale Make it clear you like to haggle.
 Advertise it; make a sign onsite so the buyers clearly know they’re going to get the best deal if they buy from you.